Davidek776/GMD-Project/DESIGN_DOCUMENT.md

 2D cooperative platformer 🕹️
 <!-- David 2 -->
 ### Art Style
-The game is designed in a way to give players feeling of having more freedom than other 2D cooperative games usually provide and to also use a game environment that is rarely seen.
+The game is designed to give players a feeling of having more freedom than other 2D cooperative games usually provide and to use a game environment that is rarely seen.
+To achieve this visual sensation is used parallax animation which is triggered when game characters are moving.
+Parallax animations will be achieved by moving each layer of the 2D background asset at a different speed.
+Each level will consist of nicely designed 2D assets, that will be also huge enough to give the players a sensation of freedom.

 <!-- Simon 1 -->
 ### Sound Design